-Automatic RTS/DTR flow control is used to prevent data overrun to the Jocal receiver FIFO.
+Automatic RTS/DTR flow control is used to prevent data overrun to the local receiver FIFO.
 The RTS#/DTR# output pin is used to request remote unit to suspend/resume data transmission.
 The flow control features are individually selected to fit specific application requirement (see Figure 9):

-- Select RTS (and CTS) or DTR (and DSR) through MCR bit-2. - Enable auto RTS/DTR flow control using EFR bit-6. - The auto RTS or auto DTR function must be started by asserting the RTS# or DTR# output pin (MCR bit-1 or bit-0 to a logic 1, respectively) after it is enabled.
+- Select RTS (and CTS) or DTR (and DSR) through MCR bit-2. - Enable auto RTS/DTR flow control using EFR bit-6. - The auto RTS or auto DTR function must be started by asserting the RTS# or DTR# output pin (MCR bit-1 or bit-0 to a logic 1, respectively) after it is enabled. - If using programmable RX FIFO trigger levels, hysteresis levels can be selected via FCTR bits 3-0.

-With the Auto RTS function enabled, the RTS# output pin will not be de-asserted (HIGH) when the receive FIFO reaches the programmed trigger level, but will be de-asserted when the FIFO reaches the next trigger level (See Table 15).
+With the Auto RTS function enabled, the RTS# output pin will not be de-asserted (HIGH) when the receive FIFO reaches the programmed trigger level, but will be de-asserted when the FIFO reaches the next trigger level for Trigger Tables A-C (See Table 14).
 The RTS# output pin will be asserted (LOW) again after the FIFO is unloaded to the next trigger level below the programmed trigger level.